f73chen/Easy-Registration/README.md

 # UW2024_Code
- School registration program:\n
-  Text-based user interface with error handling\n
-  Add and delete people (teachers and students) and course objects\n Use searching and sorting methods on arrays of people and course objects\n File input / output\n
+ School registration program: applies a text-based user interface with error handling.
+User can add and delete people (teachers and students) and course objects, or register a student for a course.
+Program uses searching and sorting algorithms on arrays of people and courses , and uses file input / output to save class details.
+It can display current registration status, calculate weekly profit, and substitute teachers for a course.
-  Calculate weekly profit\n
-  Substitute teachers for a class